leggers/power-viz-d3/README.md

 power-viz-d3
 ============

-rebuild power viz from scratch using d3 visualization instead of kartograph
+Interactive visualization of electricity generation data.
+Check it out at www.electrospection.com